Reason #1 – Free Safety Talks

-Mr Nix posted a second video discussing ISO 13849 – 1 Category 2 architecture requirements and particularly Testing Intervals.
-This video explains why it is not possible to meet the testing requirements using a purely electromechanical design solution.
+Mr. Nix posted a second video discussing ISO 13849-1 Category 2 architecture requirements, particularly the testing Intervals required by the standard.
+This video explains why it is impossible to meet the testing requirements using a purely electromechanical design solution.

 A case in the UK illustrates the dangers of bypassing interlocking systems.
-A worker was killed by a conveyor system in a pre-cast concrete plant when he was working in an area normally protected by a key-exchange system.
+A worker was killed by a conveyor system in a pre-cast concrete plant while working in an area normally protected by a key-exchange system.
 Here’s the link to the article on OHSOnline.com.
 Allowing workers into the danger zone of a machine without other effective risk reduction measures may be a death sentence.

 “Industrial Establishments, RRO 1990, Reg 851”, Canadian Legal Information Institute (CanLII), 2022.
 [Online].
 Available: https://canlii.ca/t/ts7.
 [Accessed: 24-Aug-2022].

 Safeguarding of machinery, CSA Z432-16 (R2021).
 CSA Group, 2016.
 [Online].
 Available: https://www.csagroup.org/store/product/Z432-16/.
 [Accessed: 24-Aug-2022].